lava0212/Edubridge_Exl_DA_Project/README.md

 When viewed from the accuracy of the Random forestclassifier modeling, the score is still quite high, namely 0.88
 # Conclusion
 The final model we chose was Random forestclassifier with 93% performance from the recall matrix or it can be said that this model can predict the number of customers who buy vacation packages by 88%. .
 Important features to consider in bidding to customers from modeling results using XGBoost are Passport, Designation, Product Pitched, Single Marital Status, and City Tier.
-# Business Recommendations Suggestion
-For high potential customers

-Offering vacation packages to domestic & international destinations for customers who have passports.
-Offering Wellness packages at low prices, such as Basic & Standard to customers who have never purchased a vacation package and for those who have Executive & Manager positions.
-Intensifying promotions to customers from big & medium cities.
-Single offering customers, it is advisable to promote holiday packages outside of major holidays.

-For low potential customer

-Offering Wellness Packages for domestic destinations for customers who do not have a passport.
-Offers Wellness Packages with a medium to high price range for those who have at least senior manager positions.
-Customers who are married will get a Wellness Package promotion on major holidays (such as New Year, etc.).